Mangala Lakshadweep Express: The train's name and history

 The train was started on 26 January 1973 when T. A. Pai was the Minister of Railways.
 It was started as the first direct train from New Delhi to Kerala and Karnataka.
 Till then the people of Kerala and Karnataka relied on Grand Trunk Express that operated between Chennai and New Delhi for travel to the capital.

 The train then was composed of only second class as Janata Express trains introduced then envisaged a classless society and upheld principles of socialism.
 It was called Jayanti Janata Express since 1972–73 was the Silver Jubilee (Rajatha Jayanthi) of Indian Independence.
 The train had two slips one that bifurcated at Shoranur Junction and travelled to Ernakulam Junction and other to Mangalore Central.
 The Jayanti Janatha Express was discontinued in the 1980s & by the late '80s Mangala Express ran as a slip train, for Kerala Exp which bifurcated/amalgamated at Palakkad Junction.
-The train number was 2625A/2626A as was christined Link Mangala Exp (MAQ–PGT–MAQ).
+The train number was 2625A/2626A and was christened Link Mangala Exp (MAQ–PGT–MAQ).
 Since the Konkan Railway was not yet constructed, the train was earlier running between Mangalore and Delhi in a roundabout route through Palakkad Junction, Erode Junction.

 Later in 1993, the slip service got discontinued & this train was made independent & officially renamed as 2617/18 Mangala Express.
 Since the train was running till Mangalore, the name Mangala was derived from Mangaladevi, the most important deity of Mangalore city.
 In 1998–99 when Konkan Railway was opened this train got rerouted to Mangaluru via Konkan.
 Later, Ram Vilas Paswan extended this train to Ernakulam Junction in Kochi for the purpose of providing rail connection to Lakshadweep passengers who arrive at Kochi via ship.
 The booking facilities were opened at Kavaratti.
 Subsequently, the train got renamed as Mangala Lakshadweep Express.

 Traction

-As the route is completely electrified a Royapuram or an Erode-based WAP-7 hauls the train through out its entire journey.
+As the route is completely electrified a Royapuram Loco Shed / Erode Loco Shed-based WAP-7 electric locomotive hauls the train throughout its entire journey.